DragosOnisei/freebsd-wordpress-autoinstaller/README.md

-Yet another bash script to automate WordPress installation for FreeBSD.
+Yet another, another bash script to automate WordPress installation for FreeBSD.

-Script was tested on the following FreeBSD releases: 12.1, 12.2.
+Script was tested on the following FreeBSD releases: 12.3.
 Please let me know if you tried any other release and it worked.

-### This script will automatically install a fresh copy of WordPress along with all it's dependencies (PHP7.4/Apache24/MariaDB10.3) onto your FreeBSD Box.
+### This script will automatically install a fresh copy of WordPress along with all it's dependencies (PHP8.0/Apache24/MariaDB10.3) onto your FreeBSD Box.
 Works on Jails, VMs and bare metal installs.
 > Apache and MariaDB will listen on the default ports, so if you are binding your Jails/VMs to the same IP as your host, manually edit the config files to fit your environment.

 #### First, run this command to install the required software, and make *bash* a default shell.